sangdeepganvir/Supermarket-Automation-Software/README.md

-# Supermarket Automation System
+# Supermarket Automation Software

 The Supermarket Automation System is a project designed to streamline the operations of a supermarket by automating various tasks and providing different roles for different users.

-Is was a Group Project for Software Engineering Lab.
+This is a Group Project for Software Engineering Lab.

 ## Table of Contents
 - [Project Overview](#project-overview)